Back to blog

 How Beetrics helps when the pattern appears

 Effective intervention is not a motivational conversation or a counter-offer.
-What works — based on the data we keep accumulating at Beetrics — is acting on three levers in parallel:
+What works, based on the data we keep accumulating at Beetrics, is acting on three fronts at once:

 If the signal appears late (1-2 months in advance), retention probability drops to 30-40% and the focus must shift to managing the transition: documenting critical knowledge, identifying the natural successor in the network, preparing the relationship reorganization the exit will break.
 Better to arrive on time to an orderly exit than late to a useless counter-offer.